SaqibDoullah/invoice-flow/src/README.md

       rules_version = '2';
       service cloud.firestore {
         match /databases/{database}/documents {
-          // Function to check if a user is authenticated and is the owner of a document. function isOwner(userId) {
+          function isOwner(userId) {
             return request.auth != null && request.auth.uid == userId;
           }

           match /users/{userId} {
-             // Users can only read and write their own documents. allow read, write: if isOwner(userId);
+             allow read, write: if isOwner(userId);
           }

           match /invoices/{invoiceId} {
-            // Users can list their own invoices. allow list: if isOwner(request.query.resource.data.ownerId);
+            allow list: if isOwner(request.query.resource.data.ownerId);
-            // Users can read, update, or delete their own invoice. allow read, update, delete: if isOwner(resource.data.ownerId);
+            allow read, update, delete: if isOwner(resource.data.ownerId);
-            // Users can create an invoice for themselves. allow create: if isOwner(request.resource.data.ownerId);
+            allow create: if isOwner(request.resource.data.ownerId);
           }
         }